carvalhojm/Waze-Churn-Prediction/README.md

 ## 💡 *Business Recommendations*

 Based on the analysis, Waze could:
-- Collecting more personal information about users could help improve the model.
+- Collect more personal information about users could help improve the model.
 - Use the current model by adjusting the threshold to increase recall in low-investment campaigns: banners and email marketing.

 ## 🛠️ *Tech Stack*